openforcefield/standards/docs/enhancement-proposals/off-ep-0002.md

 actual result depends on more than the functional form of the 12-6 Lennard-Jones potential and the parameter values associated with each particle.
 For testing the application of SMIRNOFF force fields in different engines, the most precise way around this complexity is by not introducing tail corrections at all.
-Because of a discontinuiting in the force at the cutoff distance, this is dubious for most scientific applications.
+Because of a discontinuity in the force at the cutoff distance, this is dubious for most scientific applications.

-This OFF-EP adds `no` to the list of allowed values for the `long_range_dispersion` tag in the `<vdW>` section.
+This OFF-EP adds `none` to the list of allowed values for the `long_range_dispersion` tag in the `<vdW>` section.
 This option communicates that the vdW interactions should be truncated with no tail correction, reaction field attenuation, or other modification for long-range interactions.
 It does not make it the default value, so existing SMIRNOFF force fields and implementations should not be